mtozzo/achievers-api-tutorial/tutorial/step7.md

    }
 ```

-and add a `componentWillMount()` method that will set the initial state in a sensible way:
+Add a `componentWillMount()` method that will set the initial state:

 ```
   componentWillMount() {